-- Reheated food is a common source of food poisoning therefore it is s very important to reheat food properly, whether it's a ready meal or leftovers.
-Always make sure the food is piping hot all the way through. - Do not keep food hot for long periods. - Left over foods should be cooled, covered and refrigerated as soon as possible but ideally within one or two hours. - Do not keep left over food for longer than 2 days. - Food which is being reheated in order to serve it warm should be heated until piping hot (70 c) for 2 minutes and then cooled down before serving. - Only reheat food once - Never reheat rice.
+Reheated food is a common source of food poisoning therefore it is very important to reheat food properly, whether it's a ready meal or leftovers.
+Always make sure the food is piping hot all the way through, and then cooled down before serving.

+- To cool food quickly, put it in an airtight container and hold it under a cold running tap.
+Stir it from time to time so it cools consistently all the way through. - For Individuals who have eating and drinking support plans details of how food is kept hot during mealtimes should be detailed in their Individual support plan - Do not keep food hot for long periods. - Left over foods should be cooled, covered, labeled and refrigerated as soon as possible but ideally within one or two hours. - Food which is being reheated in order to serve it warm should be heated until piping hot (70 c) for 2 minutes and then cooled down before serving. - Reheated food must be checked with a food thermometer to ensure the correct temperature has been reached - Temperature probes must be cleaned after each use with an appropriate disinfectant wipe and must be calibrated as per manufacturer's instructions - Only reheat food once - Never reheat rice.

-Consuming Food
+4.2 Consuming Food